Abinesh-Srinivasan/NesharoXTracker-ReactNative/README.md

 ---

 ### 3. **Developer Tab**
-- Includes information about the app developer, such as:
+- Includes information about the developer, such as:
-  - **Image**
+  - **Nesharo's Image**
   - **Name**
   - **Website**
   - **Social Media Links**